bilalnurhusien/RandomizedQueue/README.md

 ===============

 A randomized queue is similar to a stack or queue, except that the item removed is chosen uniformly at random from items in the data structure.
-It implements the following API:
+I implemented the following API:

     public class RandomizedQueue<Item> implements Iterable<Item> {